jakemath/Blockchain-ETL/README.md

 This framework is designed to concurrently stream many data feeds on the same host.
 In production mode, each distinct data feed is deployed in its own docker container with the `TASK` environment variable set to the name of the respective task.
 The task name maps to configurations specified in `src/conf.json`, which can be customized to one's needs.

-The base image for the tasks containers is `node.js`, and the `package.json` further specifies `hardhat` and `ethers.js` as dependencies.
-These enable one to interact with blockchain networks at a low levels if necessary - the `uniswap-ethers` task is an example of such a use case, in which events are directly streamed from pair contracts.
+The base image for the task containers is `node.js`, and the `package.json` further specifies `hardhat` and `ethers.js` as dependencies.
+These libraries enable one to interact with blockchain networks at lower levels if necessary - the `stream-pairs` task is an example of such a use case, in which events are directly streamed from pair contracts.

-The locally-run architecture leveraging `docker-compose` is illustrated by the below diagram.
+To run multiple tasks at once, `docker-compose` is used to orchestrate the deployment.
+The diagram below illustrates this arrangement.

 ### Local Architecture

 ![Design](design.png)

-This architecture can support many different data feeds on the same machine, effectively maximizing server resources.
-A production-grade data platform may seek to decouple these components into a distributed system, like the below diagram illustrates.
+By supporting many different data feeds on the same machine, this architecture effectively maximizing server resources.
+A true production-grade data platform, however, may seek to decouple the various components into a distributed system, like the diagram below illustrates.

 ### Distributed Architecture